SAP-samples/kyma-runtime-extension-samples/azure-service-operator/README.md

     kubectl -n dev get rediscache
     ```

-    >Note: The provisoning can take a while depending upon how long does Azure takes to create the actual instance.
+    >Note: The provisioning can take a while depending upon how long does Azure takes to create the actual instance.

-    Once provisoned, you should see a result similiar to below.
+    Once provisioned, you should see a result similar to below.

     ```shell
     NAME                 PROVISIONED   MESSAGE